Bluefinger/wyrand-rs/README.md

 [![Cargo](https://img.shields.io/crates/v/wyrand.svg)](https://crates.io/crates/wyrand)
 [![Documentation](https://docs.rs/wyrand/badge.svg)](https://docs.rs/wyrand)

-A fast & portable non-cryptographic pseudorandom number generator written in Rust.
+A fast & portable non-cryptographic pseudorandom number generator written in Rust, and optionally, the hashing algorithm as well.

-The implementation is based on [wyhash](https://github.com/wangyi-fudan/wyhash), a simple and fast hasher but **not** cryptographically secure.
+The implementations for both the PRNG and hasher are based on the final v4 C implementation [wyhash](https://github.com/wangyi-fudan/wyhash), a simple and fast hasher but **not** cryptographically secure.
 It's known to be extremely fast and performant while still having great statistical properties.

 This crate can be used on its own or be integrated with `rand_core`/`rand`, and it is `no-std` compatible.
 Minimum compatible Rust version is 1.60.
+This crate is also implemented with no unsafe code via `#![forbid(unsafe_code)]`.

 ## Example